 A. Yes.
 Hypnosis is a skill like anything else, and some people have more talent for it than others.
 But the good news is that everyone gets better with practice.
 That is why doing some self-hypnosis on your own is important.
 With that said, I have seen many people who have been told by other professionals that they couldn’t be hypnotized, only to achieve trance in our sessions.

 Q. Can hypnosis help me?

 A. While it is not a panacea, nor a substitute for medical or psychiatric attention, hypnosis has proven effective for literally hundreds of issues, from overcoming test anxiety and bad habits to overcoming procrastination and boosting test scores.
 So chances are excellent it can help you as well, whether you want to use hypnosis as your sole method of treatment or in conjunction with other therapies recommended by your doctor or therapist.

 Q. What is the difference between meditation and hypnosis?

 A. Hypnosis has been called mediation with a goal.
-Mediation is a quieting of the mind, and is in itself very relaxing and beneficial.
-However, there is no goal, visualizations or positive imagery.
-With hypnosis, we quiet the mind and relax the body, then add mental imagery, positive suggestion, and other techniques such as NLP or Parts Therapy.
+Mediation is a quieting of the mind and is in itself very relaxing and beneficial.
+However, there is no goal, visualizations, or positive imagery.
+With hypnosis, we quiet the mind and relax the body, then add mental imagery, positive suggestions, and other techniques such as NLP or Parts Therapy.
 There is always a goal in hypnosis.

-Q. What should I look for in a top hypnotherapist?
+Q. What should I look for in a professional Hypnotist?

 Q. What are your qualifications?